LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Keep Vents Clear

-Blocked vents can affect heat circulation and cooking performance.
-Avoid covering vent areas with foil, pans, or towels.
+Blocked vent areas can interfere with heat circulation and overall oven performance.
+Do not cover vent paths with foil, pans, or towels.

 Repair vs. Replace: What Makes Sense?

-Repair is usually worth considering when the range is otherwise in good condition and the issue is limited to one replaceable part, such as a surface element, temperature sensor, oven light, door gasket, knob, or fan motor.
+Repair is usually worth it when the range is otherwise in good condition and the issue is limited to one replaceable part such as a surface element, temperature sensor, knob, oven light, fan motor, or door gasket.

 FAQs About LG LSEL6337D Parts and Troubleshooting